IEBH/RefLib/README.md

 | Tab Separated Values   | `.tsv`          | :x:                | :x:                |

+**Notes on different formats**:

+* Medline seems to implement a totally different [publication type system](https://www.nlm.nih.gov/mesh/pubtypes.html) than others.
+RefLib will attempt to guess the best match, storing the original type in the `medlineType` key.
+Should the citation library be exported _back_ to Medline / `.nbib` files this key will take precedence to avoid data loss

 Reference Structure
 ===================
 RefLib creates a simple Plain-Old-JavaScript-Object (POJO) for each reference it parses, or writes to a file format when given a collection of the same.